December: What to Do in the Desert Garden

 No discussion of December gardening would be complete without mentioning the iconic holiday plant poinsettia.

 Poinsettia (Euphorbia pulcherrima) is a native of Mexico.
-It’s in this same genus as many popular succulent landscape plants including gopher plant, candelilla, lady slippers, Moroccan mound, and firesticks.
+It’s in the same genus as many popular succulent landscape plants including gopher plant, candelilla, lady slippers, Moroccan mound, and firesticks.
 Like all Euphorbias, poinsettias exude milky sap.

 various colors of poinsettias at a nursery